Welcome to the most comprehensive course on feature engineering for machine learning available online.

 What will you learn in this online course?

-In this course, you will learn about variable imputation, variable encoding, feature transformation, discretization, and how to create new features from your data.
+In this course, you will learn about missing data imputation, encoding of categorical features, numerical variable transformation, discretization, and how to create new features from your dataset.

 Specifically, you will learn:

-- How to impute missing data
+- How to impute missing values

-- How to encode categorical variables
+- How to encode categorical features

 - How to perform discretization